 Some of Mother’s ideas for domestic animals were not very good.
 Even the hamsters somehow got out of their cage once in a while and one day we found that our Stora kokboken (“The big cookbook”) had quite a bit of one corner chewed up.
 It was time for a new cookbook anyway, so not a big deal.
 It was a bit of a mess, however, cleaning up all the tiny pieces of paper left behind their gnawing.
 They had managed to get into a kitchen drawer from behind.
 I have seen cows in the streets in India happily munching on a piece of cardboard, but our hamsters were well fed and were just having fun.

 Mother was indeed a character and she never did things the way other mothers did.
-When she cooked, which wasn’t very often, since she worked hard in her photography business and we always had a maid, but Mother’s cooking was always delicious.
+When she cooked, which wasn’t very often since she worked hard in her photography business and we of course had to have a maid, But when Mother cooked it was always delicious.
 I still remember things she prepared — and some dishes that were quite complicated — that I know I will never taste the equal of ever again.

 It was a warm summer day in Småland and we were out playing in front of our house.
 I was four or five years old.
 Suddenly we saw the ice-cream man turn the corner and heard his little bells ringing.
-He kept his creamily in a cart with his very special insulation and where lids opened at the top.
+He kept his cream in a cart with his very special insulation and where lids opened at the top.
 He only came by in the summer and in those days there was no ice-cream except during the warm season.
 And there was only one flavor, vanilla.
 But what else could you wish for when you could get the best vanilla ice-cream that was ever made by man?
 It was heavenly.